jakubkuceradev/farkle-ai/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details. *(Note: You should create a LICENSE file with the MIT license text).*
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.